trabdlkarim/trabdlkarim.github.io/projects/index.md

 {: .fs-7}

-Find, download and share interesting software development projects that are excellent for honing your programming and development skills
+Find, download and share interesting software development projects that are excellent for honing your programming and development skills.
 {: .fs-6 .fw-300}

-Browse all the projects in the [Project Hub]({% link projects/browse/index.html %}) to get the complete list of all the TAK PI projects.
+Browse all the projects in the [Project Hub]({% link projects/browse/index.html %}) to get the complete list of all the TAK PI Projects.
 {: .fs-6 .fw-300}